MakeSchool-Tutorials/Superhero-Team-Dueler/P03-Inheritance/content.md

 Let's use what we learned here to give our superheroes more options for attacking.

 # Weapon Class
-**In your project directory, make a file named 'weapon.py' to contain the Weapon class**

 > [action]
 >
-> Re-open your `superheroes.py` file, we'll be using this for the remainder of this tutorial.
+>In your project directory, make a file named 'weapon.py' to contain the Weapon class

 One of the powerful features of Object Oriented Programming has a large scary name but refers to a pretty simple concept: **Polymorphism**.

 Polymorphism basically allows us to use different implementations of the same method.

 For example, we've already built an `Ability` class that will give our superheroes a way to fight, but many superheroes have more than just abilities.
-Let's give our superheroes weapons they can use by adding another class to our `superheroes.py` file.
+Let's give our superheroes weapons!
+They can do this by importing the Weapon class from our new Weapon file.

 We can reuse the functionality in `Ability` so that we can prevent code duplication. let's say that weapons aren't as effective as superhero abilities so we should rewrite our attack function to allow for greater variability in attack strength. let's make our weapons attack power range between half of the `max_damage` value, to the full `max_damage` value of the weapon.